davidbowler/ARCHERLeadership2015/Case.md

 ## Novelty & Timeliness
   - Reference experimental work ( esp.
 Fukata-san )
     - How new is this field? ( doped NWs )
+Whilst the Si-Ge heterostructures have been studied since the mid-70s, it is only in the last 13 years that growth of radial heterostructures (i.e. core-shell) has been possible due to advances in the experimental techniques.
+Core-shell NWs have several advantages over the other possible heterostructures: (i) better confinement of carriers due to sharp interfaces, (ii) carrier mobilities in Ge are higher than in Si.
+These make
     - Why do we need to carry out work like this? ( limited experimental anaylysis available )
   - Large NWs needed to remove the finite size effects of doping and stress.
   - Ion implantation used as a standard method for doping semiconductors.